Peter A. Leininger: Life

+Political career

 In the 1904 United States House of Representatives election, Leininger was the People's Party's candidate for New York's 14th congressional district.
 He lost the election to Charles A. Towne.

-In 1916, he was elected to the New York State Assembly as a Democrat, representing the Queens County 1st District.
-He served in the Assembly in 1917, 1918, 1919, 1920, 1921, 1922, and 1923.
-In 1919, he introduced a bill that provided for constructing a tunnel from Astoria through Ward's Island under the Hudson River to Manhattan.
+In 1916, Leininger was elected to the New York State Assembly as a Democrat, representing the Queens County 1st District.
+He served in the Assembly for seven consecutive terms, taking his seat in the 1917 session and serving through the 1923 session.

+During his time in the Assembly, Leininger introduced legislation that provided for constructing a tunnel from Astoria through Ward's Island under the Hudson River to Manhattan.

+Personal life and death

 Leininger was a member of the Elks and the State Volunteer Fire Department.
 He was a volunteer fireman of the Mohawk Hose Company and president of the Veteran Firemans' Association of Long Island City.
 He was married to Kate Smith of New York City.
 His children were Mrs. Eugene E. Heaton and Mrs. Elsie Beeker.

-Leininger died after falling from his window of his Astoria home while repairing the window frame on August 21, 1937.
+Leininger died on August 21, 1937, after falling from the window of his Astoria home while repairing the window frame.